Endava

-The company's close-to-client offices are located across North America and Western Europe, and its nearshore delivery centers are located in Eastern Europe (Romania, Moldova, Bulgaria, Serbia, North Macedonia, Croatia, Bosnia and Herzegovina, Poland) and Latin America (Argentina, Uruguay, Venezuela, Mexico and Colombia).
+The company's close-to-client offices are located across North America and Western Europe, and its nearshore delivery centers are located in Eastern Europe (Romania, Moldova, Bulgaria, Serbia, Slovenia, North Macedonia, Croatia, Bosnia and Herzegovina, Poland), Asia Pacific (Malaysia, Singapore, Australia and Vietnam) and Latin America (Argentina, Uruguay, Mexico and Colombia).

 History

 Endava consists of two founding companies; Concise established in 2000 in London and Compudava established in 2000 in Chișinău, Moldova.
 The companies merged to officially form the Endava Group.